sugelamyd123/FADB/README.md

 FADB: Generative Semantic Bridge for Text-to-Image Person Retrieval

-We will release the code public after the paper is accepted
+We will release the code after the paper accepted